Helicopter bombs vehicle amid power struggle in Yemen's Aden

-ADEN An Apache helicopter from a Saudi-led military coalition wounded three Yemeni soldiers when it fired a missile at a military vehicle outside Aden International Airport on Sunday, Yemeni security officials said.
+ADEN (Reuters) - An Apache helicopter from a Saudi-led military coalition wounded three Yemeni soldiers when it fired a missile at a military vehicle outside Aden International Airport on Sunday, Yemeni security officials said.

 The attack struck troops loyal to the airport's chief of security, who had refused to accept a government order that he be replaced.